-(3) Obtainment of an ID and a Password for the Electronic Application System institution.
-Every researcher should exercise due care in handling his/her ID and password so as to prevent their leakage and abuse.
+(3) Obtainment of an ID and a Password for the Electronic Application System

 When the research institution completes the e-Rad registration of a researcher, an ID and a password will be issued for the researcher.
 The researcher can access the KAKENHI Electronic Application System using the ID and password and prepare the Research Proposal Document.